benjminrichie/simple_shell/README.md

-This is a team Project between Benjamin Richard and Tiger Eruona Blessing
+This is a team Project between Benjamin Richard and Tiger Eruona Blessing.

 ******TOPIC: simple_shell